MapRock/TimeMolecules/tutorials/data_vault_connect_time_molecules_to_semantic_layer/readme.md

 That sequence gives you the best of all worlds: Time Molecules for process intelligence + Data Vault for scalable integration + Data Mesh for domain ownership + Kyvos for the modern, customer-facing semantic layer.

-For Kyvos registration details:
-`/tutorials/kyvos_semantic_layer_as_source` (and the official Kyvos Unified Semantic Foundation documentation).